manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

     found 0 vulnerabilities

 Note the `--target` arguments when running `npm install`.
 These are crucial whenever we work on Node.js projects for AWS Lambda.
 Upon installation, some NPM packages pull in (or compile) binary extensions that extend their JavaScript code.
-These are architecture-specified, and thus different files are pulled in when running `npm install` on a macOS system versus a Linux system, for example.
+These are architecture-specific, and thus different files are pulled in when running `npm install` on a macOS system versus a Linux system, for example.
 But AWS Lambda is a Linux-based Node.js environment that wouldn't know how to handle binary files for a macOS system.
 Thus, we force NPM to always install dependencies for a glibc-based x64 Linux environment.

 ## A first implementation